Langkawi is one of the most popular places to visit in Malaysia with family and here we share all the best things to do in Langkawi with kids.

 Add to this the amazing beaches, the family friendly attractions in Langkawi and the fun tours you can take, it’s no wonder that people think this is one of the best places to visit in Malaysia with kids.

-If you are wondering what to do in Langkawi with kids other than play on the beach, then here we give you our pick of the best things to do in Langkawi with kids.
+If you are wondering what to do in Langkawi with kids other than play on the beach, then here we give you our pick of the best things to do in Langkawi for family visits.

 Kilim Geo Park and Mangrove Tour